See my Corona Update June 2020 page for the important COVID-19 MATH+ protocol links and video descriptions

 So then, besides being younger, what can be done to help reduce cytokine storm risk and mitigate this type of serious complication?

 First, limit your viral load (exposure) by using N95 masks/PPE, good hygiene, extra air circulation, ozone purification, etc. when around COVID-19 patients so that your adaptive immune system has time to respond before being overrun.
 (Researchers suggest that some front-line care providers initially had their innate immune systems overwhelmed because they did not realize how virulent and contagious SARS-COV2 is.
 By the time their adaptive system responded, they were fighting a heavy viral load.)

 Secondly, reduce your systemic inflammation (especially for IL-6 since it is a major component of COVID-19) by exercising, sleeping, being hydrated, avoiding sugary, unhealthy foods, dairy, soy, wheat, corn and red meat, avoiding smoking, minimizing stress response (relaxing, breathing, praying & meditating), eating raw green veggies, having a healthy gut (pre & probiotics), taking cold showers, socializing/laughing, etc.

-Also consider these excellent herbs that help prepare the immune system but maybe should be discontinued during a severe infection: Andrographis, Astragalus, elderberry and medicinal mushrooms (i.e. reishi, maitake, and turkey tail).
+Also consider these excellent herbs that help prepare the immune system but maybe should be discontinued (findings and opinions vary) later on with a severe infection: Andrographis, Astragalus, elderberry and medicinal mushrooms (i.e. reishi, maitake, and turkey tail).

-Finally, consider supplements and herbs that are specifically anti-viral and those that help reduce abnormal fibrosis and blot clotting and promote oxygenation.
+Finally, consider anti-viral herbs and supplements and those that help reduce abnormal fibrosis & blot clotting and promote oxygenation.

 >>Natural Killer Cells (NK) and SARS-COV2 biochemistry by DrBeen Medical Lectures - ideas to make COVID-19 easier 4/2020